mbarcia/ansible-newrelic/README.md

 # drupsible-newrelic

-Drupsible role to manage the New Relic Server Agent (System Monitor Daemon) and the PHP monitor daemon.
+Drupsible role to manage the New Relic Server Agent (System Monitor Daemon) and the PHP agent.

 ## Requirements

-This role requires Ansible 1.4 higher and platforms listed in the metadata file.
+This role requires Ansible 1.8 or higher and platforms listed in the metadata file.

 It needs to be run as root with something like become:yes in your playbook